George A. Gillett: Rugby league

 Gillett joined the Newton Rangers in the Auckland rugby league competition.
 He played for them in 1911 and 1912.
-After switching to rugby league Gillett toured Australia with the 1911 New Zealand national team playing in 7 matches.
-Prior to the tour he played for New Zealand against Auckland and scored a try.
-He was one of four New Zealanders who toured Britain with the 1911–12 Australasian team.
+After switching to rugby league Gillett played for New Zealand against Auckland and scored a try.
+He then toured Australia with the 1911 New Zealand national team playing in 7 matches, which were played against the New South Wales and Queensland state teams, and acted as selection games for the combined 1911-12 Australasian team for the tour of Britain.
+Gillett was one of four New Zealanders who were selected for this combined team.
 He only played in four of the 35 tour matches and but no Tests.
 Gillett coached the 1912 New Zealand side who played the touring New South Wales team.
 Remarkably he did not play a single game of club rugby league or a single game for Auckland.

-He later became the New Zealand Rugby League's official organiser, helping to promote the game particularly in the Thames and Wellington areas.
+Gillett later became the New Zealand Rugby League's official organiser, helping to promote the game particularly in the Thames and Wellington areas.

 In 1914 he attempted to switch from Newton Rangers to City Rovers but was denied by the league and his Newton Rangers club.
 He later tried to join Ponsonby United and after initially being refused his application was eventually accepted.
 He played 4 matches for them at the end of the season and then retired from the game.
 In the same year he was also the coach of the newly formed Remuera League Football Club.

 In 1938 he donated a trophy to the Auckland Rugby League.
 It was decided to award it to the winner of the 4th grade competition which in its first season was the City Rovers side.

 Heroism

-In 1908, the touring Anglo-Welsh team were departing by ship when one of their players, Percy Down, fell overboard.
+On 27 July 1908, the touring Anglo-Welsh team were departing from Auckland by ship when one of their players, Percy Down, fell overboard.
 Gillett, along with Arthur 'Bolla' Francis and two others, dived into the water and kept Down afloat until a rope was lowered from the ship.